Meet Asia in Scotland.

 For more information and tickets please visit: https://tickets.edfringe.com/whats-on/black-and-white-tea-room-counsellor

-For more information (including a short clip depicting their work) and tickets please visit: https://tickets.edfringe.com/whats-on/just-one-wise-life
+For more information and tickets please visit: https://tickets.edfringe.com/whats-on/goliath-in-the-water

 “The Merry Wives of Seoul”

 Korean-ised adaptation of Shakespeare’s classic.
 Falstaff, a fat and debauched knight, tries to tempt two married women in Seoul and steal their wealth.
 But these two clever women see through his plan and set out to deceive him.
 A story that proves that women are more than the traditional helpers of men, but agents in their own right who outwit the plans society makes for them, and are ready to reform current traditions.
 EDP Soonchunhyang University return to Edinburgh with this brand new uniquely Korean physical comedy take on Shakespeare’s timeless tale.

 August 11-17, Venue 58, C venues- C south- main theatre

 For more information and tickets please visit: https://tickets.edfringe.com/whats-on/merry-wives-of-seoul